England national under-20 rugby union team

 The England Under 20 rugby team are the newest representative rugby union team from England.
 They replace the two former age grade teams Under 19s and Under 21s.
 They compete in the annual Six Nations Under 20s Championship and World Rugby Under 20 Championship.

-The head coach of the team is, Alan Dickens.
+The head coach of the team is Alan Dickens.

 World Rugby Under 20 Championship

 Their first tournament was the 2008 IRB Junior World Championship, in which they took second place, being defeated by New Zealand 3–38 in the final.
 The following year saw England finish runners up to New Zealand again at the 2009 IRB Junior World Championship.

-At the 2010 IRB Junior World Championship, they reached the Semi-finals after winning all of their pool stage games against Argentina, Ireland and France.
+At the 2010 IRB Junior World Championship, they reached the semi-finals after winning all of their pool stage games against Argentina, Ireland and France.
 They lost the semi-final to Australia 16–28 and then lost against South Africa 22–27 to finish in 4th place.
 England finished runners up to New Zealand again at the 2011 IRB Junior World Championship.

-At the 2013 IRB Junior World Championship, England defeated New Zealand 33-21 in the semi final.
+At the 2013 IRB Junior World Championship, England defeated New Zealand 33-21 in the semi-final.
 In the final against Wales, tries from Jack Nowell and Sam Hill saw England recover from a dozen point half-time deficit to become World Champions at junior level for the first time.

 England retained their title at the 2014 IRB Junior World Championship, defeating South Africa in the final.
 The following year saw England lose in the final of the 2015 World Rugby Under 20 Championship to New Zealand.
 England hosted the 2016 World Rugby Under 20 Championship.
 They regained the title after defeating Ireland in the final.

 England were runners up to both New Zealand at the 2017 tournament and hosts France at the 2018 World Rugby Under 20 Championship.

+England won the 2024 World Rugby U20 Championship, defeating France 21-13 in the final.